A meditation on the cross which I gave last year at the Morden Good Friday Community Service, April 18, 2014. It is based on 1 Corinthians 1:18-25.

 It’s the universal symbol of Christianity, the cross.
 We set them outside our churches and everyone can see at a glance that we’re Christians.
 We have them at the front of our churches, focusing our attention in worship.
 Many churches in Europe are built in the shape of the cross.
 We place crosses over our graves.
 We cast crosses in silver and gold—or carve them in wood—and wear them around our necks.

-The cross is pervasive among us Christians as a symbol for our faith.
-But you might be surprised to know that the cross wasn’t used as a symbol by the early Christians, probably for at least two hundred years after Jesus.
+The cross is pervasive among us Christians as a visual symbol for our faith.
+But you might be surprised to know that the cross wasn’t widely used as a visual, public symbol by the early Christians, probably for at least two hundred years after Jesus.
 The reason is a simple one—and it makes you think.

 The Scandal of the Cross